pdn4kd/dispatch_scheduler/README.md

 Each simulation directory contains a summary file titled as YYYYMMDD.#####.txt, which matches the name of the directory it was created in.
 This file contains some of the general information about the simulation, like the start and end time (in UTC), the name of the target list(?), and and others.
-I'm going to put the docstring from the weighting funtion in, among other things.
-Still in formulation.
+Needed feature include docstring from weighting function, location, and instrument used.
 *This is innacurate, but a useful template -- pdn4kd

 Each target that was observed will have a a file titled NAME.txt, which